learn-co-curriculum/java-mod-6-create-spring-boot-project/README.md

 Spring Boot makes it easy to create a project with the required dependencies.
-We can use the [Spring Initializr](https://start.spring.io/) tool to generate a SpringBoot project.
+We can use the [Spring Initializr](https://start.spring.io/) tool to generate a Spring Boot project.
 We will generate a project in this section and then walk through some main configurations in the project.

 ## Generate a Project on Spring Initializr